No results for ""

 In both cases, if the SDK tries to evaluate a feature flag that is not available, the context will receive the fallback value for that flag.

-To make a flag available to this SDK, check the SDKs using Mobile key or SDKs using Client-side ID checkboxes during flag creation, or on the flag's Settings tab.
-To make all of a project's flags available to this SDK by default, check the SDKs using Mobile key or SDKs using Client-side ID checkboxes in your project Settings.
+To make a flag available to this SDK, check the SDKs using Mobile key or SDKs using Client-side ID checkboxes during flag creation, or on the flag's settings page.
+To make all of a project's flags available to this SDK by default, check the SDKs using Mobile key or SDKs using Client-side ID checkboxes on your project's Flag settings page.

 You can use the client to check which variation a particular context will receive for a feature flag.